abenbyy/abenbyy/README.md

 - 📚 a Subject Coordinator at Academic SLC
 - 🧐 a Laboratory Assistant at Software Laboratory Center
 - 💡 Proficient in Web and Mobile Technologies
-- 🌱 Currently learning flutter
+- 🌱 Currently learning re-learning Go

 <br>